asaduakas/Hospital-Application-Collaboration-with-Brigham-Women-Hospital/README.md

   - `mainClassName`
     - Modifiy this variable to point to your main class.
-By default it is `Main `, but once you update your teamname package to your team letter you will need to update this path.
+By default it is `Main

   - jaCoCo
     - jaCoCo is a JAva COde COverage checker that enforces testing.
 By default the rules are 25
     % line coverage and 25% branch coverage, but if you would like to be more successful you should raise these numbers higher to enforce team members to write more tests.
-Simply modify the `minimum` values to enforce stricter tests (but do not change to below .25, as that is the required minimum for this class)
+Simply modify the `minimum` values to enforce stricter tests
   - spotless
     - spotless is a style guider checker/formatter that will automatically detect if your code adheres to an agreed style guide.
 For this starter code I have defaulted to Google's style